 - If your company produces electronic technology, is it designed in such a way to be accessible to people with disabilities?
 A universal design approach is appropriate here; the U.S. Federal Government provides a model for accessible design in its Guide to the Section 508 Standards for Accessible Electronic and Information Technology.

 This checklist was field tested at more than twenty postsecondary institutions nationwide.
-The results of a nationwide survey to test face-validity of checklist items led to further refinement of the checklist.
-To increase the usefulness of this working document, send suggestions to firstname.lastname@example.org.
+The results of a nationwide survey to test face-validity of checklist items let to further refinement of the checklist.
+To increase the usefulness of this working document, send suggestions to

-For more information about making conferences accessible, consult Planning an Accessible Conference published by SIGACCESS and written by Shari Trewin.
+To learn more about making conferences accessible, consult Accessible Conference Guide published by SIGACCESS and written by Shari Trewin.

-For more detailed content online consult Removing Barriers: Planning Meetings That Are Accessible To All Participants, Creating Video and Multimedia Products That Are Accessible to People with Sensory Impairments, Working Together videos and publications, and the Equal Access: Universal of Design Computer Labs video and publication.
+For more detailed content online consult Making Exhibits Accessible, Removing Barriers: Planning Meetings That Are Accessible To All Participants, Creating Video and Multimedia Products That Are Accessible to People with Sensory Impairments, Working Together videos and publications, and the Equal Access: Universal of Design Computer Labs video and publication.

-For more information about applications of universal design, consult The Center for Universal Design in Education.
-The book Universal Design in Higher Education: From Principles to Practice published by Harvard Education Press shares perspectives of UD leaders nationwide.
-To receive a 20% discount visit the DO-IT website.
+For more information about applications of universal design consult The Center for Universal Design in Education.
+The book Universal Design in Higher Education: From Principles to Practice, Second Edition published by Harvard Education Press shares perspectives of UD leaders nationwide.
+Learn more or order online here.